First vs Final Round Consulting Interview: What Changes

 Behavioral Weight Shifts Dramatically

-Behavioral questions account for 20-30% of first-round evaluation but 40-50% in the final round.
+Behavioral questions usually matter more in the final round.
 According to Hacking the Case Interview, everyone in the final round can case — fit is the differentiator.
 Partners evaluate whether they would be comfortable putting you in front of a C-suite client.

 At McKinsey, the PEI goes significantly deeper in the final round.
 First-round PEI accepts a well-structured STAR story.
 Final-round Partners probe motivations, challenge decisions, and test story authenticity.
 At Bain, one final-round interview may be 30+ minutes of purely behavioral questions.